How the LVAD Heart Pump Supports Failing Hearts

 Each component of the LVAD is essential for the LVAD to operate reliably and help patients maintain blood circulation.

-What is a heart pump and how does it work?
+What is a heart pump, and how does it work?

-You have to go for surgery in which your doctor implants the LVAD in your heart.
-The LVAD pump is connected to the left ventricle, so that it can help to pump blood out of the heart.
+A heart pump is another term used for LVAD.
+But how does an LVAD heart pump work to support your heart?
 The pump inside your heart spins at a very high speed and pumps out blood through a small tube from the ventricle.
 It then pushes that blood into the aorta, which is the main artery that carries oxygenated blood to the rest of the body.

-You need to understand that LVAD is not replacing the complete functioning of your heart, but it only assisting your heart to perform its function.
+You need to understand that LVAD does not replace the complete functioning of your heart, but it only assists your heart to perform its function.
 Your heart still beats on its own and is performing its function, and an LVAD boosts the flow of blood.
-This almost doubles the amount of circulation to your organs and tissues for their normal functioning.
+This almost doubles the amount of circulation to your organs and tissues.

 As a result, you start to feel that your symptoms of heart failure, such as fatigue and shortness of breath, are relieved and are no longer that severe.
 Many patients have experienced an improved quality of their life after getting an LVAD, as they are now able to walk longer distances, perform daily tasks more easily without any help, and experience less fatigue at the end of the day.

 Types of LVAD: